 - Power Creep: Each update introduces new upgrades that massively lift the game's "ceiling".

 - Powered by a Forsaken Child: Some upgrades require permanently sacrificing angels.
 Since angel investors are your base for building your profits you (initially) need to be careful about these.
 Eventually, you'll have so many angels that the game won't even bother with the warning dialogue.

-- Shout-Out: Bordering on Reference Overdosed territory, even.
+- Shout-Out: Now with its own page!
+Bordering on Reference Overdosed territory, even.
 Many of the upgrades, achievements, and managers reference other games, TV shows, animes and movies.
 To name a few, Cabe Johnson manages your lemonade stands, along with his accountant Gladys Caroline, and you can upgrade with combustible lemons.
 All of the car wash managers are named after characters from Breaking Bad.
 Most of the moon delivery-related achievements, managers and upgrades (As well as the moon delivery concept itself, for that matter) are references to Futurama.